marcoaaz/forward_registration/README.md

 The Python scripts require environments to be set up.
 You can use the nearby requirements.txt files.
 I recommend deploying in VSCode IDE.

+The R scripts require R version 4.4.3 (2025-02-28 ucrt) -- "Trophy Case" for x86_64-w64-mingw32/x64 platform.
+You can use RStudio 2024 to visualise/edit them according to your needs.

 #### Supplementary Data

 Uploading to Zenodo..

+After downloading all the data, you need to update the filepaths (within your system) to every required input file/image/folder.

 #### Cite